Freikorps in the Baltic: 1919: Iron Brigade

 As many of the demoralized German soldiers were being withdrawn from Latvia, Major Josef Bischoff, an experienced German officer, formed a Freikorps unit called the Eiserne Brigade (translated: "Iron Brigade").
 This unit was deployed to Riga and used to delay the Red Army advance.
 Meanwhile, volunteers were recruited from Germany, with promises of land, a chance to fight Bolshevism, and other enticements of dubious veracity.
 These soldiers, along with remnants of the German 8th Army and the Eiserne Brigade, were reconstituted into the Eiserne (Iron) Division.
 Also, the Baltic Germans and some Latvians formed the Baltische Landeswehr.
 The official mission assigned to this force was to prevent any Red Army advance into East Prussia, but its real mission was to help the Baltic Germans re-establish their own state or dominance in Latvia.

 Initially, the Iron Division was commanded by Bischoff, and the Baltische Landeswehr by Major Alfred Fletcher, a German of Scottish ancestry.
 In late February, only the seaport of Liepāja and its surroundings remained in the hands of the German and Latvian forces.
 In March 1919, the Iron Brigade helped the German detachments win a series of victories over the Red forces.
 The main blow in the campaign was delivered by the Baltische Landeswehr, which first occupied the port of Ventspils and then drove south to Riga.
 This attack appears to have been coordinated with the Estonians who drove the Bolsheviks from the northern part of Latvia.

 The Allies ordered the German government to withdraw its troops from the Baltic after the defeat of Bolsheviks.
 The German forces attempted to seize control of Latvia with the assistance of the local ethnic German population.
-On April 16 he organised a coup d'état in Liepāja, the provisional national government of Latvia took refuge aboard steamship Saratow.
+On April 16, they organised a coup d'état in Liepāja, the provisional national government of Latvia took refuge aboard steamship Saratow.
 A new puppet government headed by Pastor Andrievs Niedra was proclaimed.
 Pastor Niedra was a Latvian Lutheran minister with pro-German sympathies.
 The Germans convinced the British to postpone the withdrawal of the German Freikorps units because this would give the Bolsheviks a free hand.
 Britain backed down after recognizing the gravity of the military situation, and the Freikorps moved on and captured Riga on May 23, 1919.